MiksLatvis/post-series/readme.txt

 = Features =

 * Add post to a one or multiple post series.
-* Display list of the posts at the beginning
+* Display list of the posts in the series at the beginning of the post.
 * Have any suggestions we should include in the next update?
 Email: miks.latvis@gmail.com

 == Installation ==